-I said, “Hey, come on Ben.
-We see someone becoming a Guru every now and then in our sessions” and the hall filled with lighter moments of joy.
+I said, “Hey, come on, Ben.
+We see someone becoming a Guru now and then in our sessions”, and the hall filled with lighter moments of joy.

 The 6Ms of Fishbone

 I continued, “Another beauty of the fishbone analysis is that it has classified the cause categories into 6.
-There is a strong belief that these six categories encompass all the possible causes of the business world.
-We do not need a seventh or eighth category.
+There is a strong belief that these six categories encompass all the potential causes of the business world.
+Therefore, we do not need a seventh or eighth category.

-These six categories are also called as 6Ms, namely, Machine, Material, Method, Measurement, Man and Mother Nature”.
+These six categories are also called 6Ms: Machine, Material, Measurement, Method, Man and Mother Nature”.

 “Kannan, how would it work for us?”
 Ben jumped in and I understood the reason.